canonflow/canonflow/README.md

 Driven by a passion for innovation and technology, I am a Computer Science Graduate at the University of Surabaya.
 With a keen interest in software engineering and machine learning, I constantly seek opportunities to expand my knowledge and skills in these domains.
 With 1.5 years of experience in web development under my belt, I am well-versed in crafting robust and user-friendly digital solutions.
 Equipped with problem-solving prowess and a knack for critical thinking, I am poised to make meaningful contributions to the ever-evolving tech landscape.

 ## 📄 Experiences
+Software Engineer, Backend @ Philip Morris International (June 26 - now)
+- Tech Stack: Laravel, Go, NodeJS, MySQL, Docker
+- Tools: Jira, Confluence, Bit Bucket
+- Cloud: AWS

-Software Engineer Intern @ PT.
-HM Sampoerna Tbk. - Philip Morris International (Dec 25 - May 26)
+Software Engineer Intern @ Philip Morris International (Dec 25 - May 26)
-- Tech Stack: Laravel, Go, NodeJS, MySQL
+- Tech Stack: Laravel, Go, NodeJS, MySQL, Docker
 - Tools: Jira, Confluence, Bit Bucket
 - Cloud: AWS